zed-industries/zed/assets/prompts/operations.md

 1. <update>: Modify an existing symbol in a file.
 2. <create_file>: Create a new file.
-3. <insert_sibling_before>: Add a new symbol as sibling before another symbol in a file.
-4. <insert_sibling_after>: Add a new symbol as sibling after an existing symbol in a file.
+3. <insert_sibling_after>: Add a new symbol as sibling after an existing symbol in a file.
-5. <append_child>: Add a new symbol as the last child of an existing symbol in a file.
+4. <append_child>: Add a new symbol as the last child of an existing symbol in a file.
-6. <prepend_child>: Add a new symbol as the first child of an existing symbol in a file.
+5. <prepend_child>: Add a new symbol as the first child of an existing symbol in a file.
-7. <delete>: Remove an existing symbol from a file.
+6. <delete>: Remove an existing symbol from a file.
 The `description` attribute is invalid for delete, but required for other ops.

 All operations *require* a path.
-Operations that *require* a symbol: <update>, <insert_sibling_before>, <insert_sibling_after>, <delete>
+Operations that *require* a symbol: <update>, <insert_sibling_after>, <delete>
 Operations that don't allow a symbol: <create>
 Operations that have an *optional* symbol: <prepend_child>, <append_child>